aaronshaver/dig-deep-descent/to-do.md

 * continuing increasing test coverage
 * fix the inconsistency with the "moved" var also referring to successful rock drilling (but no movement)
+* tweak: shrink armor to width of 1 and extend to full width

 * feature: upgrade Depth -> Position with x, y, z (will need to calibrate around mid-points)
 * feature: for drawRock can we use a random 0-5 to skip one of the points to get randomized rocks for less uniform/more natural rocks?